willpinha/yhub/README.md

 # Installation

-Download the archive for your platform from the [latest release](https://github.com/willpinha/yhub/releases/latest), extract it, and place the `yhub` binary somewhere in your `PATH`.
+Download the archive for your platform from the [latest release](https://github.com/willpinha/yhub/releases/latest), extract it, and place the `yhub` binary somewhere in your `PATH`

 Alternatively, if you have Go installed: